 One fix is to turn on hyphenation, which alleviates the impact of long words.
 However, this works only in word processors and does not solve the problems in all cases.
 The better solution is usually to align the text to its standard side (left in English) and have the word on the other side end when they end without forcing them to a position.

 Linespacing is the height of the space between lines.
 The default is often a factor of 1 or 100%.
 You can change the linespacing in the settings for the paragraph format, but to have a consistent linespacing, it is better to adjust it at the paragraph style (if you are using a word processor) or on the slide template (if you use a presentation program).

-Conversely, lines that are short (think columns in newspapers) do well with fewer line spacing like 1.1 or 110%.
-Same goes for large headlines, there a line spacing of 1 can be fine.
+Conversely, lines that are short (think columns in newspapers) do well with smaller line spacing like 1.1 or 110%.
+Same goes for large headlines; there, a line spacing of 1 can be fine.

 In case you really need to put a lot of words in a limited space, do not reduce the line height.
 Rather choose a different font (Times New Roman is efficient), reduce page margins or choose a smaller font size.

 That should fix the worst problems in short time.
 The document will not necessarily look awesome, but probably less messy.
 There are two next steps you can do to improve the look of your documents.
 One is to learn the application you use well so you know the features that help you to avoid problems and to set up well-working defaults.
 The other is learning more about typography.